Eternal Life Before Sin

-The will of God before sin was for us to have everlasting life by good works.
-Everlasting life was not free for them, so it cannot be free for anyone else.
+The will of God before sin was for us to obtain eternal life.
+The Bible indicates that the Ten Commandments, and laws, and requirements of God predate sin.
+(Deuteronomy 4:13, Psalm 119:1, Psalm 119:80, Proverbs 28:18, Ezekiel 28:15, Luke 1:6, 2 Peter 2:21) Therefore, everlasting life was not free for Adam and Eve, so it cannot be free for anyone else.
 God created humans to do good works, which He had prepared beforehand so that they would walk in them.
-(Ephesians 2:10) He also created humans would be holy and blameless before Him.
+(Ephesians 2:10) He also created humans to be holy and blameless before Him.
 (Ephesians 1:4) The wages of the righteous is life.
-(Proverbs 10:16, Romans 6:23) He who is steadfast in righteousness will attain life.
+(Proverbs 10:16; Romans 6:23) He who is steadfast in righteousness will attain life.
 (Proverbs 11:19) In other words, in the way of righteousness is life, and in its pathway, there is no death.
 (Proverbs 12:28) All unrighteousness is sin.
-(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining everlasting life for Adam and Eve were for them to be righteous, holy, and blameless before God.
+(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining life for Adam and Eve were for them to be righteous, holy, and blameless before God.

-After Adam and Eve sinned, they had to receive eternal life.
+After Adam and Eve sinned, they had to earn eternal life.
 An important fact needs to be understood at this point.
 That fact is that there is not a righteous person on earth who continually does good and who never sins.
-(Ecclesiastes 7:20) Therefore, 100% obedience to the Lord is not required for everlasting life.
-Being righteous and holy and blameless before God simply means not being worthy of death.
+(Ecclesiastes 7:20) Therefore, 100% obedience to the Lord is not required for life.
+Being righteous before God simply means not being worthy of death.
 Consider the following three scriptures.
 (1) If someone sins worthy of death, they are put to death.
 (Deuteronomy 21:22) (2) There may be no sin in the person worthy of death.
 (Deuteronomy 22:26) (3) Those who practice such things are worthy of death.
-(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is everlasting life.
-(Proverbs 10:16, Romans 6:23)
+(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is life.
+(Proverbs 10:16; Romans 6:23)

 Under the Old Covenant